Most pregnancies last between 37 and 40 weeks. Then, it's time for your baby's big entrance!

 Labor contractions are the clearest indication that your body is getting ready to deliver your baby.
-When labor starts, your cervix (the lower end of the uterus) will open, and the uterus will begin contracting or squeezing.
-The cervix must be effaced (or thinned out) in order for the baby's head to move into the birth canal.
+When labor starts, your cervix (the lower end of the uterus) will open, and the uterus will begin contracting (or squeezing).
+The cervix must be thinned out in order for the baby's head to move into the birth canal.

 With actual labor, you will experience:

-corresponding to the opening up (dilating) of your cervix and the baby's descent through the birth canal.
+Repeated contractions, cramps, and increases in pain levels corresponding to the opening (dilating) of your cervix and the baby's descent through the birth canal

-A slightly bloody, pink, or clear vaginal discharge that is the mucus plug at the cervix.
+A slightly bloody, pink, or clear vaginal discharge that is the mucus plug at the cervix

-A breaking of your water, which is really a rupture in the amniotic sac that contains watery fluid that surrounds and protects your baby.
+A breaking of your water, which is really a rupture in the amniotic sac that contains watery fluid that surrounds and protects your baby

-The doctor may induce labor before you go into labor on your own.
-This induction may be chosen if your doctor determines that your health or the health of your baby is being threatened.
+Your doctor may induce labor before you go into labor on your own.
+Usually, this is because your health or the health of your baby may be at risk.
 Perhaps you have a chronic disease such as diabetes or high blood pressure that may pose risks to you or your child.
 Or your doctor may recommend inducing labor if tests indicate that your baby's growth is unusual.